 Domestic tuition fees are subject to the Tuition Framework of the Government of Ontario.
-The Government’s new Tuition Framework for the period 2013-14 to 2016-17 limits tuition increases for domestic students who are continuing in their programs to 3% for TST Basic Degree programs.
-It limits increases to 4% for students entering prior to 2013-14 in Advanced Degree programs and to 5% for students entering in Advanced Degree programs in 2013-14 and beyond.
-The TST will adhere to the new Framework and maximum tuition fee increases for continuing full-time domestic students will follow the above-noted caps.
+The Government’s new Tuition Framework for the period 2013-2014 to 2016-2017 limits tuition increases for domestic students who are continuing in their programs to 3% for TST Basic Degree programs.
+It limits increases to 4% for students entering prior to 2013-2014 in Advanced Degree programs and to 5% for students entering in Advanced Degree programs in 2013-2014 and beyond.
+TST will adhere to the new Framework and maximum tuition fee increases for continuing full-time domestic students will follow the above-noted caps.
 Tuition Fees for International students are not subject to the Tuition Framework of the Government of Ontario, however base tuition fees for international students have historically increased annually between 5% and 10%.

 These Tuition Tables show the tuition fees for students admitted to the Toronto School of Theology.
 Students will also see other fees showing on their invoice.

 To determine your tuition fees for the 2013-2014 Academic Year, select the table below applicable to your circumstances:

 Table 1 - Basic Degree Programs DOMESTIC

 Table 2 - Advanced Degree Programs: Non-Degree Special Students DOMESTIC